Tiny-Earth/DemoSite/site/src/intro.md

     <!-- TODO where is the full citation used below? -->
     ```

-    The facets of science listed on the previous slide can be categorized into three categories (Brownell & Kloser, 2015):
+    The facets of science listed above can be organized into three categories (Brownell & Kloser, 2015):

     - Thinking and feeling like a scientist
     - Communicating like a scientist